zloidemon/zloidemon.github.com/_posts/2013-09-29-dtrace-integration-features.md

 Doesn't work multi-PROVIDER in MODULE
 -----

-This is next main trouble with integration.
-It hadn't work anything providers in one module (application).
+This is the next main issue with integration.
+It doesn't work on anything providers in one module (application).
 I always got one working provider in application.
 The trouble related to many dtrace objects which I wanted use when I linked application.
-If you have a few dtrace objects I'll link its in binary but works only ```first``` provider (depended by position object file in linking proccess).
+If you have a few dtrace objects I'll link its in binary but works only ```first``` provider (depended by position object file in linking proccess).*****

 ``` sh
 %> cat ../include/dtrace.d